Find Grad Schools

 2 Yearly Graduations

 University of Wisconsin - Madison is the 7th most popular school in the nation for students seeking a doctor's degree in soil sciences.
+Each year, around 44,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $9,273 per year, while in-state graduate students, on average, pay $10,728 per year.
-During the 2020-2021 academic year, 2 people received their doctor's degree in soil sciences from UW - Madison.
+During the most recent year for which we have data, 2 people received their doctor's degree in soil sciences from UW - Madison.

 #7